Reese McGuire Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The 10.5 strikeouts per nine innings compiled by the Twins pitching staff paces MLB.
+- The 10.7 strikeouts per nine innings put together by the Twins pitching staff paces the league.

-- The Twins' 2.60 team ERA ranks first among all MLB pitching staffs.
+- The Twins have the second-ranked team ERA across all MLB pitching staffs (2.62).

-- The Twins rank 16th in baseball in home runs surrendered (19 total, 1.2 per game).
+- Twins pitchers combine to allow 19 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

-- Gray gets the start for the Twins, his fourth of the season.
-He is 2-0 with a .53 ERA and 19 strikeouts in 17 2/3 innings pitched.
+- Ryan gets the start for the Twins, his fourth of the season.
+He is 3-0 with a 2.84 ERA and 26 strikeouts in 19 2/3 innings pitched.

-- In his last outing on Wednesday against the Chicago White Sox, the righty went five scoreless innings while surrendering three hits.
+- In his last appearance on Thursday against the New York Yankees, the righty went seven innings, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.